phylovi/bito/data/README.md

     (mars:0.2072560544,saturn:0.0694244266,jupiter:0.0694247559);

-which when we reroot in two places gives the trees in the file.
+which when we reroot in two places gives the trees in the files.